nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

   other algorithms SHALL NOT be used.

-* **cty**: MUST contain the type of the payload indicating how to interpret the payload encoded as string.
+* **cty**: MUST contain the type of the transaction payload indicating how to interpret it.
 * **crit** MUST contain the **sigt**, **ver** and **prevs** headers.

 The **jku**, **x5c** and **x5u** header parameters SHOULD NOT be used and MUST be ignored by when processing the transaction.